liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 Portal, then  we'll look at developing your plugins with other tools.
 Here are the topics we'll cover along the way:

-- Liferay IDE
+- Developing Apps with Liferay IDE

-- The Plugins SDK
+- Leveraging the Plugins SDK

-- Developing PLugins using Maven
+- Developing PLugins Using Maven

 - Liferay's Deprecation Policy